CanC-Code/YK/content/services/hedges/content.md

-Hedges and ornamental plants serve as beautiful, natural property borders, keeping your perimeter growing back healthy and dense year after year.
-At Yard Keepers, we provide expert pruning, thinning operations, and precise boundary shaping services across Central Alberta.
+Hedges and ornamental plants serve as beautiful, natural property borders.
+At Yard Keepers, we provide expert pruning, thinning operations, and comprehensive hedge maintenance services across Central Alberta.
 Click any image within our project comparisons to open the full gallery.

 ---

-## Specialty Hedge Maintenance & Structural Trimming
+## Specialty Hedge Maintenance & Pruning

-Different species of woody hedge plants require distinct trimming schedules and specific structural cuts.
-Our methodical approach ensures proper outward foliage and long-term plant stability.
+We actively maintain, trim, and cut back a wide variety of hedge plants and ornamental barriers.
+Different species require specific attention to ensure proper outward foliage and long-term plant stability.

 ### Lilac Property Lines & Perimeters
 Lilacs are known for their vibrant spring blooms, but overgrown branches can block sunlight from reaching the inner plant structure.
 We specialize in thinning out heavy, old woody structures, which stimulates fresh stems to grow and keeps the upper canopy flowering cleanly.